-We are a pre-clinical stage biopharmaceutical company with a limited operating history.
+We are a clinical stage biopharmaceutical company with a limited operating history.

-We are a pre-clinical stage biopharmaceutical company with a limited operating history.
-We have not commenced human clinical trials and will need to obtain FDA approval of our Investigational New Drug applications, or INDs, before clinical trials can commence.
+We are a clinical stage biopharmaceutical company with a limited operating history.
+We must obtain FDA clearance of our Investigational New Drug applications, or INDs, before clinical trials can commence, and must receive regulatory approval of our New Drug Applications, or NDAs, before commercial sales of a product can commence.
 The likelihood of success of our business plan must be considered in light of the problems, substantial expenses, difficulties, complications and delays frequently encountered in connection with developing and expanding early-stage businesses and the regulatory and competitive environment in which we operate.
 Biopharmaceutical product development is a highly speculative undertaking, involves a substantial degree of risk and is a capital-intensive business.

-Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in the early stages of development, especially pre-clinical biopharmaceutical companies such as ours.
+Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in the early stages of development, especially clinical biopharmaceutical companies such as ours.
 Potential investors should carefully consider the risks and uncertainties that a company with a limited operating history will face.
 In particular, potential investors should consider that we cannot assure you that we will be able to:

-- receive FDA approval of INDs for commencing our clinical trials; - successfully implement or execute our current business plan, or that our business plan is sound; - successfully complete clinical trials and obtain regulatory approval for the marketing of Resunab; - successfully manufacture our clinical product and establish commercial drug supply; - secure market exclusivity and/or adequate intellectual property protection for Resunab; - attract and retain an experienced management and advisory team; - secure acceptance of Resunab in the medical community and with third party payors and consumers; - launch commercial sales of Resunab, whether alone or in collaboration with others; and - raise sufficient funds in the capital markets to effectuate our business plan including clinical development, regulatory approval and commercialization for Resunab.
+- receive FDA approval of INDs for commencing our clinical trials; - successfully implement or execute our current business plan, or that our business plan is sound; - successfully complete clinical trials and obtain regulatory approval for the marketing of Resunab;

+- successfully manufacture our clinical product and establish commercial drug supply; - secure market exclusivity and/or adequate intellectual property protection for Resunab; - attract and retain an experienced management and advisory team; - secure acceptance of Resunab in the medical community and with third party payors and consumers; - launch commercial sales of Resunab, whether alone or in collaboration with others; and - raise sufficient funds in the capital markets to effectuate our business plan including clinical development, regulatory approval and commercialization for Resunab.